Expert Medical Care

 Is it covered by insurance?

 We accept all the major insurers.
-We recommend checking with your insurer to confirm what's covered under your specific policy.
+We recommend checking with your insurer to confirm what is covered under your specific policy.

 How soon can I get seen?

 Usually within 1 to 2 weeks.
-If it's urgent, let us know and we'll try to fit you in sooner.
+If it is urgent, let us know and we will try to fit you in sooner.

 What happens at my first appointment?